-POLST Forms provide specific medical orders for patients with serious illness or frailty for whom their health care professional would not be surprised if they died within a year.
-POLST Forms should only be completed after the health care professional has talked with the patient about:
+POLST forms provide specific medical orders for patients with advanced illness or frailty.
+POLST forms should only be completed after the health care professional has talked with the patient about:

 Patients are provided original copies of the form (to be kept on the fridge or in the medicine cabinet) and a copy is kept in their medical record and, if the patient hasn’t opted out, in the Oregon POLST Registry.